-This report includes the relevant as-built information for Stage 8/8A (2012) raise.
+This report includes the relevant as-built information for the Stage 8/8A (2012) raise.
 The scope of this report includes the following:

-- Description of the Stage 8/8A raise design, and design modifications that were implemented during construction; - Description of conditions encountered during construction; - Inspection reports, field and laboratory test results including sample locations and test standards and/or methodologies; - Description of the quality assurance and quality control (QA/QC) procedures and results; - Photographs documenting construction progress and final conditions; - As-built drawings; - Confirmation that the Stage 8/8A TSF construction was carried out in accordance with the design intent; - Summary of instrumentation installed within the TSF; - Selection of construction photographs providing visual record of construction progress and condtions.
+- Description of the Stage 8/8A raise designs, and design modifications that were implemented during construction; - Description of conditions encountered during construction; - Inspection reports, field and laboratory test results including sample locations and test standards and/or methodologies; - Description of the quality assurance and quality control (QA/QC) procedures and results; - As-built drawings; - Confirmation that the Stage 8/8A TSF construction was carried out in accordance with the design intent; - Summary of instrumentation installed within the TSF; - Selection of construction photographs providing visual record of construction progress and conditions.